 Syncing services are fantastic for what they are meant for - just remember that they don't replace an automatic backup service, they go hand in hand!

 An external hard drive is just like storing photos on your computer, but the hard drive is located in an external housing instead of inside your computer.
 It's essentially a really big memory stick or card.
 You can either copy files onto a hard drive yourself or set your computer to automatically backup to a connected drive.

-Unfortunately, the negative is that they occasionally fail.
+Unfortunately, the drawback is that they occasionally fail.
 Just be as careful as you can not to drop or bump your hard drive, and package it carefully if you travel with it.

 These are hard drives I recommend.
 You'll need different sizes depending on how many pictures/videos you want to store (videos are huge!).
 The ones that say "portable" or "slim" are often a good option if you're limited on shelf space.

 Burning a disc with a set of photos is a common option for a convenient way to give pictures to other people.
 It's perfect for transferring files between parties, like when your photographer burns you a disc from a session.
 It's hard to accidentally delete files off discs, and it's cheap to just buy a few discs and make multiple copies.

 Even though it's convenient for transferring files, burning a disc is not the best long-term plan for backing up your entire photo library.

 Optical discs are not an efficient use of time or space: you can only fit 700 MB on a CD, or 4.7 GB on a DVD.
 Most memory cards in your camera can fit several times this amount, which means you'd need several DVDs just to back up one card's worth of photos!
 How many times do you fill up a memory card in a month?

 It also takes a lot of time to burn discs individually, plus they can get scratched over time.